VenkataChadalawada/TensorStuff/README.md

   [1]
 ]);

-//shape of data1 is [2,3,2]
+//SHAPE of data1 is [2,3,2]
 //shape of data2 is   [3,1]
-// if other tensore shape dimensional value equal to each other or 1 then it is good to smear even data1.add(data2)
+// if other tensor shape dimensional value equal to each other or 1 then it is good to smear on data1.add(data2)
 //o/p
 [[[2, 3], [5, 6], [8, 9]], [[2, 3], [5, 6], [8, 9]]]

 eg4: